Frequently Asked Questions

 Are the internships available during the school year?

 Yes, internships are available during the school year.
 As full-time students, the internship is limited to 20-hours per week.
 If the internship is for credit, we will work with your school and required documentation.
 Please indicate this on the application as well as days and times available.
-Due to the nature of research, we prefer that you pull hours together.
-For example, if you have early release and are suppose to work 90 minutes a week day, plan to come in for 3 and a half hours for two afternoon.
+Due to the nature of research, we prefer that you consolidate your work sessions to give you larger blocks of time to work with.
+For example, if you are supposed to work a total of 7 hours per week we prefer that you split that time over 2 days rather than 5.